isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-control-in-salem/index.md

 1. **Inspection**: Conduct a thorough inspection of the affected areas, including mattresses, bed frames, furniture, and nearby walls.
 2. **Treatment Options**: - **Heat Treatment**: Effective for killing bed bugs and their eggs by raising the temperature of the infested area. - **Insecticide Treatment**: Use of insecticides labeled for bed bugs, applied to cracks, crevices, and other hiding places.

-- **Steam Treatment**: Steam can[effectively kill bed bugs](https://pestpolicy.com/best-bed-bug-steamer/)and their eggs in cracks and crevices.
+- **Steam Treatment**: Steam can[effectively kill bed bugs](https://pestpolicy.com/best-bed-bug-steamer/)andtheir eggs in cracks and crevices.
 3. **Preventative Measures**: - **Encase Mattresses**: Use bed bug-proof mattress encasements to trap any bed bugs already present and prevent new infestations. - **Reduce Clutter**: Decluttering reduces hiding places for bed bugs.

 - **Regular Cleaning**: Vacuuming and cleaning bedding, furniture, and carpets can help eliminate bed bugs and their eggs.